10 Famous Still Life Artists of the 20th Century

 Representing mundane objects such as bowls, flowers, foodstuffs, and other things found in a common household, was and still is the main preoccupation of still life artists.
-However, the means, styles and media in which still life can be represented varies significantly.
+However, the means, styles, and media in which still life art can be represented vary significantly.

 In the early 17th century still life became an independent genre in art, but it was considered less important than historical and allegorical representations of the period.
-Appearing as an independent genre around the Europe in the same years, it is impossible to discern who first developed and practiced it in painting.
-The still life genre’s beginnings can be traced in pictorial traditions around Europe, including Flemish Marian paintings created in the fifteenth century, Italian meat- stall images, and Spanish bodegas.
-Jean-Baptiste Chardin in the 18th century continued to develop still life painting following the success of Flemish artists.
-He deployed either Dutch-style realism or softer harmonies in his creations.
-With the development of art academies around Europe that propagated hierarchy of genres, still life slowly fall behind and was less practiced than other genre forms.
+Appearing as an independent genre around Europe in the same years, it is impossible to discern who first developed and practiced still life art in painting.
+The still life genre’s beginnings can be traced in pictorial traditions around Europe, including Flemish Marian paintings created in the fifteenth century, Italian meat-stall images, and Spanish bodegas.
+Jean-Baptiste Chardin in the 18th century continued to develop still life painting following the success of Flemish still life artists.
+He deployed either Dutch-style realism or softer harmonies in his creations and created some of the most famous still life paintings.
+With the development of art academies around Europe that propagated the hierarchy of genres, still life slowly fell behind and was less practiced than other genre forms.
 However, as Neo-classicism started to fade with the rise of Romanticism and Realism, still life again became an important theme among the artists such as Francisco Goya, Gustave Courbet, and Eugène Delacroix.
 The next stage in the development of still life came with Impressionism and Post-Impressionism and dominance of color and light over theme.

-The following list examples some of the famous still life artists of the 20th century together with their works.
+The following list examples some of the famous still life artists of the 20th century together with their paintings

 Paul Cézanne - Analytical Approach to Still Life